Do Go On - 345 - Dame Julie Andrews

 Yes.

-Well she's reprised the role as well for its sequels
+Well, she's reprised the role as well for its sequel, Shrek the Third and Shrek Forever After.

-She's done many many TV and stage performances
+She's done many, many TV and stage performances, too many to mention.

-thought was nice was when she made her london comeback after a 21 year absence her last
+But one that I thought was nice was when she made her London comeback after a 21 year absence.

-performance there was a christmas concert at the royal festival hall in 1989 so in 2010 she
+Her last performance there was a Christmas concert at the Royal Festival Hall in 1989.

-performed at the o2 arena accompanied by the royal philharmonic orchestra and an ensemble of of other
+Two Arena, accompanied by the Royal Philharmonic Orchestra and an ensemble of other performers

-performers as well she'd previously said in interviews that she wouldn't be singing,
+She'd previously said in interviews that she wouldn't be singing.

 Rap, please rap, please rap.

-Yet she actually sang two solos and several duets and uh and ensemble pieces the evening though
+Yet she actually sang two solos and several duets and ensemble pieces.

-not that good while 20 000 people give a standing ovation around you.
-And also
+while 20,000 people give a standing ovation around you.

 No.